Kolhapur Airport: Expansion

-As of April 2021, the runway has been lengthened from 1,370 to 1,930 metres to the east of the airport, and an additional 64 acres near to highway 277 is acquired to further extend to the full 2,300 metres.
-Installation of night landing facilities at the airport was completed on the original 1,370 m runway in late 2021.
-The AAI is preparing a plan to use the airport for overnight parking of aircraft to reduce congestion at Mumbai and Pune airports.
+As of April 2021, the runway has been lengthened from 1,370 to 1,930 metres to the east of the airport, and an additional 64 acres near to state highway 277 is acquired to further extend to the full 2,300 metres.
+Installation of night landing facilities at the airport was completed on the runway in late 2021.

 The airport has been facilitated with aviation fuel facility, which means that the aircraft landing here will have the facility to refuel while on halt.
 The facility, according to experts, will help in carrying more passenger load, which eventually will help both the airlines as well as the passengers.
 The facility was provided by Hindustan Petroleum, and will henceforth remain available on a permanent basis.
 Earlier, the limited availability of the fuel restricted the number of passengers on board an aircraft to some extent.
 However, that would not be the case any more.
 With the availability of aviation fuel, the number of passengers will increase.

-The airport is presently connected with Ahmedabad, Bengaluru, Hyderabad, Mumbai and Tirupati, with daily and weekly flights provided by IndiGo and low-cost airline Star Air.
-More airlines and routes will join in the coming years once the new terminal becomes operational.
+The airport is presently connected with Ahmedabad, Bengaluru, Hyderabad, Mumbai, Nagpur and Tirupati, with daily and weekly flights provided by IndiGo and low-cost airline Star Air.
+More airlines and routes will join in the coming years once the runway length will be extended to 2,300 meters.

+New Terminal

+A new terminal building was inaugurated on 10 March 2024 by Prime Minister Narendra Modi and began operations on 29 March 2024.